- Many animals on this list are fish, reptiles, and rodents.

 To read more about the common mouse look here.

 Mosquitofish are found in areas of the Mississippi River and in the Gulf of Mexico.
 This fish consumes a large number of mosquito larvae.
 Female mosquitofish grow to 2.8 inches in length and males reach a length of 1.6 inches.
-The lifespan of these small fish only goes up to 1.5 years.
-Their size makes them easy prey for larger fish in their habitats such as catfish, bluegill, and bass.
-They’re also eaten by turtles, snakes, and other animals that live in the water.
+The lifespan of these small fish only goes up to 2 to 3 years.

 Despite having a short lifespan, mosquitofish are plentiful.
 Unlike other fish, mosquitofish give live birth to their young.
 A female mosquitofish can have as many as 60 babies.